 - Reusable water bottle: You can seriously just walk up to the rivers and fill your bottle.
 Don’t pay for water in Iceland.
 It’s a gimmick, y’all.

 - Chapstick: My lips got so chapped while I was in Iceland.
-I’m allergic to most chapsticks so I can only use Carmex (which they didn’t sell in Iceland booooo), but go ahead and take your own personal brand.
+Be prepared and bring your personal favorite brand.

 - External phone charger: Because it never hurts to have one on hand.